enketo/blog/_posts/2015-02-21-enketo-express.md

 * more advanced form embedding capabilities
 * additional authentication option
 * form-defined instanceName values are used as the default local record names
-* 20x more fun to continue to develop
+* exactly 20x more fun to continue to develop

 ### Offline Capability Still Experimental

 The offline capability was re-developed from the ground up using different storage technologies.
 Any offline-capable webform views should be considered experimental for the next few months.
-The online-only views are considered stable. **Please help by reporting bugs [here](https://github.com/kobotoolbox/enketo-express/issues)**
+The online-only views are considered stable. **Please help by reporting bugs [here](https://github.com/kobotoolbox/enketo-express/issues).**

 ### GitHub Account

 It might be confusing that the master repository lives in the [KoBoToolbox GitHub account](https://github.com/kobotoolbox), and a 'fork' exists in the [Enketo GitHub account](https://github.com/enketo).
 KoBo funded the initial (and still ongoing) development.
 Without their significant support the new app might have never gotten off the ground.
-The reason to keep a mirror in Enketo's GitHub account is simply because this the place were some people will start looking first.
+The reason to keep a mirror in Enketo's GitHub account is simply because this is the place were some people will start looking first.
 It is just a mirror, meant to be kept _exactly the same_, so you can use _either one_.
 Just make sure to 'star' both, if you think they are any good... ;)

 ### Sponsors